Customer Improvement: A Key Growth Driver for Your Business

 Published:

-In reviewing the CEB Sales & Marketing Summit information — a summarized look at some of their important research findings from the past year — I was dumbfounded by the most common-sense accurate survey graphic I’ve seen a quite a while:
+In reviewing the CEB Sales & Marketing Summit information — a summarized look at some of their important research findings from the past year.

 customer-improvement

-For anyone (like myself at CIENCE) managing a Customer Success Department, Account Management function, or Sales Team tasked with customer Expansion via upsells and cross-sells -- this graphic should smack you in the face, too.
+For anyone (like myself at CIENCE) managing a Customer Success Department, Account Management function, or Sales Team tasked with customer Expansion via upsells and cross-sells, you'd want to know this information, too.

 This may be dismaying to product and engineering teams, but it’s simply true.

 Same, too, for aggressive sales tactics.
-It turns out that existing customers want to grow at their own pace and time, and not necessarily that of their sales rep. Even strategies like discounting and leveraging relationships won’t necessarily work here.
+It turns out that existing customers want to grow at their own pace and time, and not necessarily that of their sales rep. Even strategies like discounting and leveraging relationships won’t necessarily work.

 More encouragingly, confidence in the customer success team, represented in the third column, is positively correlated with growth.
 Customer Success can earn new business as team members become better at their jobs and develop deeper relationships with customers.